TroyTaylor/binance-app/README.md

 4. Run the command: npm install
 5. When the command for step 4 is complete, run command: npm start
 6. Open browser tab and enter URL: http://localhost:8080/trade
+7. If you run into "Allow-Control-Allow-Origin" errors on Chrome, install this extension: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?utm_source=chrome-app-launcher-info-dialog